ontopic-vkg/destination-tutorial/mapping.md

 Some remarks:

 - The target part is described using a [Turtle-like syntax](https://github.com/ontop/ontop/wiki/TurtleSyntax) while the source part is a regular SQL query.
-- We used the primary key _istat_ to create the IRI.
-[As we can see on the Ontop Tutorial](https://ontop-vkg.org/tutorial/mapping/primary-keys.html), this practice enables to remove self-joins, which is very important for optimizing the query performance.
+- We used the unique constraint _istat_ to create the IRI.
+[As demonstrated in the official Ontop tutorial](https://ontop-vkg.org/tutorial/mapping/primary-keys), this practice enables to remove self-joins, which is very important for optimizing the query performance.
-- This entry could be split into several mapping assertions:
+- This entry could be split into several mapping entries:
 ```sparql
 data:municipalities/{istat} a :Municipality.
 data:municipalities/{istat} schema:name {name_it}@it , {name_de}@de , {name_en}@en.
 data:municipalities/{istat} geo:defaultGeometry data:geo/municipalities/{istat}.
 data:municipalities/{istat} schema:geo data:geo/municipalities/{istat} .
 ```
 Note: To map data properties, we use the data directly from table by using the column names.
 For the object properties, we create an unique IRI to identify the object.
-If an object has associated data properties, they will then be defined seperatly as you can see in the next mapping.
+If an object has associated data properties, they will then be defined separately as you can see in the next mapping entry.

-Let us now add the other mapping assertions by clicking on create:
+Let us now add the other mapping entries by clicking on create:

 ***M1 `source1` - Municipality-geometry***
 - Target